wavefrontHQ/docs/pages/doc/integrations_tmc_howto.md

 {% include tip.html content="For details, see the [Tanzu Mission Control documentation](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-A70E57A8-2C45-46D4-8E1F-6D5E7026473F.html)" %}

-## Enable Tanzu Observability for a Tanzu Mission Control Cluster
+## Enable Tanzu Observability for a cluster in Tanzu Mission Control

 After you have set up the credential from Tanzu Mission Control, you can start enabling Tanzu Observability by Wavefront for individual clusters that are managed by Tanzu Mission Control.